 Is Isagenix an Illegal Pyramid Scam

-The MLM business model is not illegal, but that does not mean that it's ethical.
+The Amway ruling opened the door for all MLMs to operate.
+The Isagenix business model is not illegal, but that does not mean that it's ethical.
 Like all businesses, network marketing companies turn a profit by selling goods and services.
 Unlike other businesses, MLMs charge a higher price for the added hopes and dreams of passive income and endless wealth.

 Should You Join Isagenix